 - Not have a group health plan: The small business or non-profit cannot have a traditional group health plan (defined in IRS section 5000(b)).
 This makes sense—the purpose of a QSEHRA is to reimburse for individual health insurance, so a business cannot have a group health plan at the same time.
 This restriction does not apply to non-health group benefits like life insurance or disability insurance.

-QSEHRA qualifications for the employee
+What are the QSEHRA qualifications for the employee?